 - Homeless man pleads guilty to robbery

-- Mason City man pleads not guilty in deadly motorcycle crash
+- Mason City man pleads not guilty to locker room assault

 - Mason City man pleads not guilty to bike theft sting